 Many public and private sponsors have assisted with the 50th Anniversary Homecoming, including Hudson Valley's own Student Association and Faculty Staff Association.

-Planned by a committee of faculty, staff, retirees and alumni, the gala will take place in a festively transformed McDonough Sports Complex beginning at 6 p.m., with dinner at 7:30 p.m.
-Music will be provided by New York Players, with dancing until 11:30 p.m.
+Planned by a committee of faculty, staff, retirees and alumni, the gala was attended by more than 500 people.
+The event began at 6 p.m., with dinner at 7:30 p.m.
+Dancing followed dinner, with music provided by the New York Players.

-The Conway Ice Arena, also in the McDonough Complex, will be transformed into "Memorabilia Hall" for the party, with displays of several thousand photos, documents and items from the college's past.
-Also, the college's Viking Cove Bookstore will display various 50th anniversary collectible items currently available for purchase.
+The Conway Ice Arena in the sports complex was transformed into "Memorabilia Hall" for the event, with displays of several thousand photos, documents and items from the college's past.
+The college's Viking Cove Bookstore also displayed various 50th anniversary collectible items currently available for purchase.